maekoos/aar/README.md

 ## Current state
 AAR is currently just a proof of concept.
 It's able to run some DEX-files, although with a very limited set of features.
 It can, for example, not handle static functions and only supports a very small portion of the DEX instruction set.

-In the future, AAR will hopefully be able to run apps on desktop computers as well as mobile devices (and maybe even on the web), in a way which protects the users privacy and lets them view and control exactly what information they share with the application.
+no longer under active development ~~In the future, AAR will hopefully be able to run apps on desktop computers as well as mobile devices (and maybe even on the web), in a way which protects the users privacy and lets them view and control exactly what information they share with the application.~~

 ## Try it yourself!
 ### Dependencies